 Communicating with tenants is easier because of today’s technology.
-So as a landlord, you have to consider which one is best for you to use in your specific situation.
+So as a part-time or full-time landlord, you have to consider which one is best for you to use in your specific situation.

 When managing your rental properties, each method of communication will be more appropriate in particular situations.
 To help you in this regard, we at Taylor Street Property Management have put together this article to highlight how to effectively communicate with your tenants using email, text, or a phone call.